ErikaHamilton/Exam2_StudyGuide/README.md

 * Manipulating the DOM
   * getElementById()
+    - most common way to access an element
   * dot notation to access properties
 * JavaScript objects
   * Identify a JavaScript object